adautomendes/toolbox/README.md

 **Location**: [wsl-ubuntu/developer-tools/jenkins](wsl-ubuntu/developer-tools/jenkins)

-Sets up a local Jenkins instance by downloading the latest Jenkins WAR file.
+Sets up a local Jenkins instance by downloading the latest Jenkins WAR file, with optional tool configuration for Maven and Gradle.

 **What It Does**:
 - Downloads latest `jenkins.war` to `~/Jenkins/`
 - Creates `JENKINS_HOME` at `~/Jenkins/home`
 - Adds `jenkins-run` alias to start Jenkins easily
 - Configurable HTTP port (default: 9000)
+- Optional: Configures Maven and Gradle tool definitions in Jenkins

 **Prerequisites**:
 - Java Runtime Environment must be installed
+- For tool configuration: Maven at `~/Java/maven` and/or Gradle at `~/Java/gradle`

 **Standalone Usage**:
 ```bash